Techie-Tessie/Summer/README.md

 The winner will be announced on a livestream held on the 2nd of July, which will be recorded and posted as our 100th video!

-## To ensure your eligibility to win, make sure you:
+## To ensure your eligibility to win:

 * Subscribe to our [YouTube channel](https://www.youtube.com/c/TechieTessie)